sematext/sematext-agent-java/docs/add-new-integration.md

 files specifying the Jetty metric sources and definitions will go under `/opt/spm/spm-monitor/collectors/jetty`.
 3. Create YAML files under the respective integration directory.
 We recommend you to group metrics by source and create multiple YAML files, one for each source group.
-The metric source could be a JMX ObjectName pattern or a DB SQL query or a REST URL.
+The metric source could be a JMX ObjectName pattern or a DB SQL query or a HTTP URL.
 For JSON & DB data source, each YAML can have a single data source (URL or SQL query).
 For JMX data source, it is possible to have multiple object name patterns in a single file.
 For example, in the case of Jetty, all ThreadPool related metrics in Jetty can be grouped in single YAML file `jmx-thread-pool.yml`.
 The recommended format to name the YAML files is